 Check out Video Tutorial ► Dual boot Kali Linux With Windows

-[Solution] – Authentication Problem During Kali Linux Start Up
+[Solution] – Authentication Problem During Kali Linux Startup

 [Solution] – Missing GRUB in Kali Linux

-Some of our readers are reporting a problem, that after installing Kali linux they are unable to boot into Windows.
+Some of our readers are reporting a problem, that after installing Kali Linux they are unable to boot into Windows.
 This is because of missing GRUB loader.
-So to solve this problem you have to reinstall GRUB menu so that it can detect Windows.
+So to solve this problem you have to reinstall the GRUB menu so that it can detect Windows.
 To do so boot into Kali and open terminal and type following commands :

 Solution Source: Kali Forums

 [Solution] – After Installing Kali, PC Directly Boots to Windows

 Many readers are reporting that even though after successfully installing Kali, every time PC boots automatically to Windows without showing GRUB.
-This happens due to failed GRUB installation happens because of Bootable flag option is off.
+This is due to failed GRUB installation happens because of Bootable flag option is off.
 GRUB installs successfully only when this option is on.
-See step 17 you can find bootable flag option is turned on there during installation.
+See step 17, you can find the bootable flag option is turned on there during installation.

 - First boot with your Kali USB